-For those of you who are thinking about running and want to know what it takes to run and serve, we’ve asked 3 current board members, LaShaun Solomon (Immediate Past President), Renita Griskel (President), and Shelley Hoffmann (Vice President) some key questions that may help guide your decision making.
+For those of you who are thinking about running and want to know what it takes to run and serve, we’ve asked three current board members, Renita Griskel (Immediate Past President), Shelley Hoffmann (President) and Gimette DeLaughter (Vice President) some key questions that may help guide your decision making.

 What made you decide to make a run for a position on the WICT board?